howerj/forth-cpu/readme.md

 	- The H2 simulator needs all of its peripherals checking, specifically the VGA memory.
 	- The TX FIFO Full signal is apparently not working.
+* Make a javascript based simulator for the H2.

 ## Forth